angiolep/pacioli/README.md

 pacioli
 =======

-The most innovative accountancy system in UK named after the first ever accountant
+The most innovative accountancy system in UK named after the first ever accountant (who were Italian ;-)